It is good to have your mind full of meditation.

 Practice meditation now.
 You don’t have to strive to get it right.
 You just want to get it started.

 Put your body in a comfortable posture.
 Let your gaze soften and focus on nothing in particular, as if you were going into a day dream.
 Close your eyes.
 Settle in to the immediacy of your breathing and your body.
-Take in a few slow and measured relaxing breaths.
+Take in slow and measured relaxing breaths.
 Use an affirming mantra on the in-breath and the out-breath as you wish.
 Become quietly attentive to thoughts and feelings that arise, last a while, and then pass away.
 Try not to augment the thoughts and try not to push them away.
 Ongoing practice brings more quiet.
 A quiet mind is more important than any other types of mind states with which we may be familiar.

 Watch your thoughts and feelings like you watch clouds float by in the sky.
 Like the clouds, the thoughts drift away and you see the clear sky, empty, yet full of Light.

-As stated by Swami Muktananda, a yogic teacher of recent modern times, “Meditate on your Self.
+As was stated by Swami Muktananda, a yogic teacher of recent modern times, “Meditate on your Self.
 Honor your Self.
 Understand your Self.
 God dwells within you as you.”

 Signing off from Crestone and Beyond.